LookBfrYouX/Wasteless/frontend/naming.md

 The router name should be name the of the section + the name of the file.
 Plus optional modifier (e.g. admin has its own route)

-Listings:

-- Listings.vue: the list of business listings
-- /cards/ListingCard/: card to show in the list

 ### Exceptions

 - `SignIn`: we had no idea what to call this
-- Marketplace main page called 'Marketplace.vue' even though it is in the marketplace folder
+- Marketplace main page called `Marketplace.vue` even though it is in the marketplace folder
 - `MarkplaceCardCreate` has two routes: one for normal user and one for admins (as the admin must be able to do everything).
 The latter is called `MarketplaceCardCreateAdmin`
+- `ProductImagesEdit`: not sure if it should be plural or not